ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-07-10-Vancouver_transit1.md

 - Trips

-A trip is a sequence of two or more stops that occur during a specific time period, adn one route usually has multiple trips.
+A trip is a sequence of two or more stops that occur during a specific time period, and one route usually has multiple trips.
 122746 trips are identified in Vancouver: among them, route Expo Line has 4778 trips, which is the most among all routes, and route Dunbar/Downtown has 13 trips, which is the least among all routes.

 As shown in the histogram below, each route has in average about 200 trips.
 Routes with more than 1,000 trips are rare.